A p-adic Eisenstein measure for vector-weight automorphic forms: Differential Operators

 \subsection{The Algebraic Geometric Setting}

-As explained in detail in \cite{EDiffOps}, which generalizes \cite{kaCM}, the $\ci$-differential operators discussed by Shimura have a geometric interpretation in terms of the Gauss-Manin connection. $\ci$-automorphic forms can, as explained in \cite{EDiffOps}, be interpreted as sections of a vector bundle on (the complex analytification of) the moduli spaces $\mathcal{M}_{n,n}=\Sh(W)$.
-Applying a differential operator (as discussed in \cite{EDiffOps}) to an automorphic form of weight $\rho$ on $\mathcal{M}_{n,n}$ sends it to an automorphic form of weight $\rho\otimes \tau$ on $\mathcal{M}_{n,n}$.
-Fix an irreducible representation $Z$ of $\gln(\IC)\times \gln(\IC)$ (the complexification of the maximal compact $U(n)\times U(n)$ in $U(n,n)$, where $U(n)$ denotes a definite unitary group) contained in $\rho\otimes\tau$.
-Let $\zeta$ be a vector in $Z$.
+As explained in detail in \cite[Section 8.4]{EDiffOps}, which generalizes \cite[Section 2.3]{kaCM}, the $\ci$-differential operators discussed by Shimura have a geometric interpretation in terms of the Gauss-Manin connection. $\ci$-automorphic forms can, as explained in \cite[Section 2]{EDiffOps}, be interpreted as sections of a vector bundle on (the complex analytification of) the moduli spaces $\mathcal{M}_{n,n}=\Sh(W)$.
+Applying a differential operator (as discussed in \cite[Sections 6-9]{EDiffOps}) to an automorphic form of weight $\rho$ on $\mathcal{M}_{n,n}$ sends it to an automorphic form of weight $\rho\otimes \tau$ on $\mathcal{M}_{n,n}$.

-In \cite[Section IX]{EDiffOps}, we discussed a $p$-adic analogue $\theta(\zeta)$ of the differential operators $D_k(\zeta)$.
-The differential operators act on $p$-adic automorphic forms, viewed as sections of a vector bundle on the Igusa tower.
-The points of the Igusa tower parametrize tuples $\uA$ consisting of an ordinary abelian variety together with a polarization, endomorphism, and level structure. $p$-adic automorphic forms and the Igusa tower are discussed in detail in \cite[Chapter 8]{hida}.